 - Indiana State Police Database of Clandestine Lab Addresses: (http://www.in.gov/meth/2371.htm)

 - Indiana State Police Photos of Meth Labs: http://www.in.gov/meth/files/What_does_a_Meth_Lab_Look_Like.pdf

-- United States Drug Enforcement Administration (DEA) list of some of the addresses where law enforcement agencies have reported illegal drug labs: Click on the state of Indiana within the United States map to view the addresses and read the disclaimer http://www.justice.gov/dea/clan-lab/clan-lab.shtml
+- The National Clandestine Laboratory Register maintained by the United States Drug Enforcement Administration (DEA) provides nationwide data of reported illegal drug labs.
+For details, click on the state of Indiana within the United States map to view the addresses.
+Please also note the disclaimer https://www.justice.gov/legalpolicies#disclaimer.

 - Report Suspected Meth Activity to the Indiana State Police (ISP): http://www.in.gov/meth/2336.htm